jiko/stopabadcure/_posts/2013-09-25-small-tax-big-pain.md

 I picked it up, with the intention of throwing it away.
 But then I looked at it and realized that it was the list of a person who is either very tight fisted or, more likely, really watching their spending because every dollar is precious.

-The list called to mind a quote from Kate Beem, a member of our Stop a Bad Cure Committee.
+The list called to mind a quote from **Kate Beem**, a member of our Stop a Bad Cure Committee.

 _Kate, who lives in an older part of Independence, said, "I live around so many people who literally could not afford to spend $5 more a month.”_